sagemath/trac_to_gh/Issue 4271.md

 # Issue 4271: [with patch, needs review] improve coverage test of ell_generic.py to 100%, and fix typos

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4271

 Original creator: zimmerma